JoaoGFarias/JoaoGFarias.github.io/_drafts/2018-11-09-why_automation_will_not_save_you.markdown

 Many of these people have stories of slow and complicated feedback provided by multitudes of unskilled testers who think number of test cases in an excel file and bugs registered on Jira are a good metric of their performance.
-In this context, of little contact with high-skilled testing practices, it is understandable that the image of Selenium scripts clicking and checking state in your web application would look like as the silver bullet, the secret for unleashing of all their potential to develop great software, rapidly and cheaply, without being limited by the almost archaic "testing phase".
+In this context of little contact with high-skilled testing practices, it is understandable that the image of Selenium scripts clicking and checking state in your web application would sound as the secret for unleashing of all the potential to develop great software, rapidly and cheaply, without being limited by the almost archaic "testing phase".
-And **this is true**: Automation can perform most **checks** necessary in software project; and it, thus, can increase greatly feedback speed and reduce costs.
+And **this is true**: Automation can perform most **checks** necessary in software project; and it, thus, can greatly increase feedback speed and reduce costs.
 However, it is necessary to notice that it will only affect a small part of the testing activities ([testing != checking](http://www.developsense.com/blog/2009/08/testing-vs-checking/)).

-Automation can be
+And even for this subset of testing activities, Automation have drawbacks and can fail:

 ## 1 - Automation is costly

-When shallow testing performed by many people is the normal, the idea of having two or three people working on Selenium scripts that can be run over and over again at basically no cost with cloud services seems very attractive in financial terms.
+When shallow testing performed by many people is the normal, the idea of having two or three people working on Selenium scripts that can be ran over and over again, at basically no cost with cloud services, seems very attractive in financial terms.
-However, the creation of those Automation suites require a very unique mindset and skills, with feet of both testing aspects and development aspects.
+However, the creation of those suites require a very unique mindset and skills, with each feet in both testing and development aspects.
-When early implementation of Automation in organizations result in high costs, two aspects usually come together:
+When early implementation of Automation in organizations result in high costs, two things usually come together:

 - Unexperienced professionals